 Paparazzi.
 That’s just one of the Italian words you’ll learn during Red Hook Public Library’s La Dolce Lingua classes, held at 6 p.m.
 Thursdays from September 11 through October 23rd.
 Find out what your relatives are really saying about you, or impress a waiter at your favorite Italian restaurant.
 The world is your ostrica!
 This program is free and open to the public, but limited to 15.
 Call 845-758-3241 to register.

 Do you need a health care proxy?
 Is your will in good shape?
 These and other legal questions will be answered from 10:30 am Saturday, October 4, when the Elder Law Pro Bono Project comes to Red Hook Public Library to answer a variety of questions about legal issues affecting seniors.
 This program is free and open to the public.

 Open to kids entering the 6th – 9th grade in the fall of 2014, our warriors will prepare to battle other library teams in local and regional contests, leading up to the Battle Royale in September.
 If you love to read great books, join us.
 We’re meeting at 3 p.m.
-Tuesday, July 8th,15th, 22nd and 29th.
+Tuesday, August 5, 12th, 19th and 26th.

 The American Library Association (ALA) has selected Red Hook Public Library as one of 10 public libraries nationwide that will undergo an intensive 18-month, team-based community engagement training program as part of the Libraries Transforming Communities (LTC) Public Innovators Cohort.
 Through in-person training, webinars and coaching—valued at $50,000— Red Hook Public Library will learn new community engagement techniques and apply them to challenges in the Red Hook area.
 The library will also receive an $8,000 cash grant to help cover the cost of new community-engagement work.
 Libraries Transforming Communities is made possible through a grant from the Bill & Melinda Gates Foundation.